 A few Halloweens ago, we filled our counter tops and our bellies with Banana Ghosts, Clementine Orange Pumpkins, and Pretzel ‘n Cheese Broomsticks.
-Three years later, these spooky little creations were just as much (if not more) fun to make…especially with Rubes and Cash participating this time.
+Four years later, these spooky little creations were just as much (if not more) fun to make…especially with Rubes and Cash participating this time.
 And I think it’s safe to say our food crafting skills (and camera skills) have improved just a tad over time!!

 Not only do my kiddos love to eat these, they love even more that they can do this easily on their own, no matter the age.
 So just in time for school and church Halloween parties, here is our family’s simple how-to.
 You’re welcome.